ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+x value is 4
+y value is 3
+x is assign the value of Y is 3 y value is 10 the variables dont change but there values do.

 ## Question 4